 A great feature of our Signature Line of Credit is the optional overdraft protection it provides for your checking account.
 Lines are available from $500 to $10,000 with a minimum transfer amount to checking of $50.
 Now you can get cash at an ATM from a signature line of credit.
 Call our Member Service Center to sign up.

-Courtesy Pay is a service that adds a measure of protection to your personal checking account.
-Courtesy Pay may cover your insufficient funds items, up to a limit of $500.00, for a $30.00 fee per covered overdraft transaction.
+Courtesy Pay may cover your insufficient funds items, up to a limit of $500.00, for a $30.00 fee per covered overdraft transaction, including checks, in-person withdrawals or other items presented by electronic means.
 You then have up to 30 days to bring the account current, either through a direct deposit, transfer of funds, or a deposit at one of our branch locations.
 That means, instead of returning a check because of insufficient funds, we may pay your item saving you additional third party charges.
 It saves you the embarrassment an inadvertent overdraft can cause and helps you protect your credit rating.

 You are automatically signed up for this service as long as you meet the qualifications established in the People First FCU Courtesy Pay Agreement.

 The chart below summarizes the various methods available to access funds in your checking account, along with the overdraft options available.